sarahs07/ioc-container/README.md

 ### With decorators
 This provide a convenient interface for marking specific classes (‘@injectable’) that can be used as dependencies.
-Class that need a dependency to be injected use @inject with the token specifying the dependency name.
+Class that needs a dependency to be injected, can use @inject with the token specifying the dependency name.
 Potential service/dependecy class annotation

 ```ts